ucinlp/mowgli-uci/README.md

 You will also need to download the latest ConceptNet Numberbatch embeddings \[[link](https://conceptnet.s3.amazonaws.com/downloads/2019/numberbatch/numberbatch-en-19.08.txt.gz)\] and unzip it.

 ## Graphify Instructions
-To convert a text file of sentences (each line has a string) to a JSONL file of graphs, run the following:
+To convert a text file of sentences (each line has a string) to a JSONL file of graphs (each line has a JSON graph), run the following:
 ```{Python}
 python graphify.py
 	--input [INPUT_FILE] # A text file with a sentence (or sentences) per line